-My first triathlon was the Trizou, a sprint triathlon race in Columbia, MO on the University of Missouri campus.
+My first triathlon was the TriZou, a sprint triathlon race in Columbia, MO on the University of Missouri campus.
 This race also featured some other race options, but the sprint race was the perfect first triathlon distance to jump start into the season!
 The TriZou Sprint was a 400m swim, 14M bike, and then a 5K run.

 I committed to this race to see if I liked triathlons.
 It wasn’t long into training that I realized I was super into triathlons, and committed to more.
 You might be thinking “Can you really be hooked on something before you even do the race to know if you like it?” and I say, “Yes, absolutely.”
 I enjoyed everything about training!
 So throughout the process, I thought about how regardless of race outcome, I enjoyed the experience.

 - The weekend before the race I ran a half marathon (and set a PR of 1:47:07!) and still felt like my legs were a little tired going into the race.
 Since this was my very first triathlon, and the one of shortest distance, it was mostly used as a “training race” for later triathlons.
 I went into this race hoping to learn and have a fun experience!

 - We went by packet pick-up, got some coffee, and checked out the course.
 We walked around the start/finish and transition areas to get a feel for race-day — doing this helped to alleviate pre-race jitters!
-For dinner we went to Ingredient True Eatery, and it was perfect.
+For dinner we went to (the now-defunct) Ingredient True Eatery, and it was perfect.
 I ordered my lucky pre-race meal of chicken/bacon/cheese/veggie sandwich with sweet potato fries, and it was delicious!

 - OUTFIT DECISION: During training, I learned that triathlons require special clothes.
 There are “tri kits” that come in either a one or two-piece set that athletes typically wear during a race.
 The kit is waterproof, fitted, and meant to be worn throughout the entire race to avoid an outfit-change.
 I invested in a pair of Sugio shorts that I biked/ran in a few times before the race.
 Nancy let me borrow one of her Zoot tri tops, which I wore for the first time on race day.
 Other than the tri shorts and tri top, I used running socks, running shoes, and a helmet.